microsoft/Commercial-Marketplace-SaaS-API-Emulator/docs/scenarios.md

 ![Custom landing page](images/scenario-custom-landing-page.png)

-This configuration value can be set through the UI: Navigate to the emulator interview, select _config_, set the _Landing Page URL_ and click _set_.
+This configuration value can be set through the UI: Navigate to the emulator user interface, select _config_, set the _Landing Page URL_ and click _set_.

 ![Custom landing page ui config](images/scenario-custom-landing-page-ui-config.png)